1123/bitemporaldb/README.md

 Bitemporal
 ----------

-This is a prototype of a bitemporal, object oriented in-memory database written in Scala.
-Next to the in-memory prototype, it also offers a persistent bitemporal database based on MongoDB.
+This is a lean, bitemporal, object oriented bitemporal database layer on top of Mongodb written in Scala.
+Also an in-memory bitemporal database based on Hashmaps that can be used without a database is included.
 MongoDB has been chosen as the first persistent implementation, since it allows for document oriented storage and therefore helps to simplify the data model of your application, reducing the number of joins, which must be thought out carefully in a bitemporal context.